Redocly/create-openapi-repo/README.md

 yo openapi-repo
 ```
 Commit and push your changes to the GitHub and follow instruction from `README.md` of you newly created repo.
+**Note**: don't forget to commit `.yo-rc.json` file, it contains all answers gave to yeoman so they are reused during updated procedure.

 ## Updating existing project
   - First make sure you have committed everything or have a backup